 I did not have the energy or the will to be judge and jury at that moment of which Legos go where.

 I talked about each of the words and asked my kids if they knew what they meant.
 They quietly listened and thought about it.
 Then we calmly talked through the situation and resolved the argument quickly with very few tears.

-When they’ve already stored biblical truths in their memories, it makes your job easier as a parent when you’re teaching them how to live.
+When they’ve already stored children’s Bible verses in their memories, it makes your job easier as a parent when you’re teaching them how to live.

 They already know the why (i.e. God’s people treat others with kindness) so you can just show them the how (i.e. not screaming at your brother).

 offspring a reward from him.

 Like arrows in the hands of a warrior